-Step by step instructions for making healthy Green Goddess Dressing.
+Step by step instructions for how to make healthy green goddess dressing:

 Wash parsley, basil and chives and shake dry.

-In a small food processor, place parsley, basil, chives, garlic cloves, Greek yoghurt, lemon zest and extra virgin olive oil together.
+In a small food processor, place parsley, basil, chives, garlic cloves, Greek yoghurt, lemon zest and extra virgin olive oil.

-Process together until smooth with tiny flecks of green herbs.
+Process until smooth with tiny flecks of green herbs.